emmanueluche/dune_imperium_uprising_4/Manual.md

 Once all rewards have been given, each player takes their troops from the Conﬂict and puts them in their supply (**not their garrison**).
 Reset all Combat markers to 0 on the Combat track.
 Return any sandworms from the Conﬂict to the bank.

-#### Battle Icons (Page 14)

-There are three battle icons: Crysknife, Desert Mouse, and Ornithopter.
-When you win a Conﬂict and take that card into your supply, check if you have another face-up Conﬂict or Objective card in your supply with the same battle icon.
-If you do, you must ﬂip the matching pair of cards face down and gain 1 Victory Point.

 #### Ties (Page 14)

 When any number of players tie for ﬁrst place:

 - They each gain the second reward.
-No one wins the Conﬂict or takes the Conﬂ ict card into their supply.
+No one wins the Conﬂict or takes the Conflict card into their supply.

 - If there are three or fewer players, no other rewards are given for the Conﬂict.
 In a game with four (or six) players, if three or more of them tied for ﬁrst place, no other rewards are given; however, if exactly two players tied for ﬁrst place, the remaining players compete to gain the third reward.

 When any number of players tie for second place, they each gain the third reward.
 The winner of the Conﬂict keeps their rewards (and takes the Conﬂict card into their supply), but no further rewards are given.

 When any number of players tie for third place, they receive nothing.

+#### Battle Icons (Page 14)

+There are three battle icons: Crysknife, Desert Mouse, and Ornithopter.
+When you win a Conﬂict and take that card into your supply, check if you have another face-up Conﬂict or Objective card in your supply with the same battle icon.
+If you do, you must ﬂip the matching pair of cards face down and gain 1 Victory Point.

 #### Sandworm Reward Doubling (Page 14)